 Client onboarding will be complete when everything is routine for both them and your firm.
-Weekly check-ins with the client and consistent status updates will identify any roadblocks and keep everything on track.
+Weekly check-ins with the client, video conferencing, and consistent status updates will identify any roadblocks and keep everything on track.

 Your onboarding process will be very similar from client to client, so don’t reinvent the wheel each time.
 Record every step and its requirements, and replicate this for each new client.
 If set-up well, you should only need to make a few small tweaks between separate onboardings to suit the unique needs of each individual.

 Your client onboarding process, along with the progress of all the clients your firm is onboarding, can be managed in Karbon.
 This allows for seamless automation from client to client, and allows you to view progress and provide visibility of this throughout your team.

 To see how one progressive accounting firm is onboarding clients, download the onboarding process used by BOSS, in our crowdsourced library of templates.